-Sexton Lawton Architecture is a full-service firm founded and run by business partners Sarah Sexton and Matthew Lawton, both of whom attended Cornell University and worked in award-winning design firms (such as OZ Architecture) in San Francisco, Philadelphia, Albuquerque, and Denver before establishing their own firm.
-During his university program, Matthew Lawton was able to study in Italy, where he received the Charles Goodwin Sands Memorial Medal for top thesis project.
-The firm is licensed in the states of California and Colorado and believes in environmental responsibility, local product sourcing, and hands-on collaboration with clients.
+Sexton Lawton Architecture is a full-service firm founded and run by business partners Sarah Sexton and Matthew Lawton.
+The two principals attended Cornell University and worked in award-winning design firms in San Francisco, Philadelphia, Albuquerque, and Denver.
+After their years of establishing their own brand as architects and designers, they founded their own firm.
+During his university program, Matthew Lawton was able to study in Italy, where he received the Charles Goodwin Sands Memorial Medal for the top thesis project.
+Today, the firm is licensed in the states of California and Colorado and its core design principles are guided by its belief in environmental responsibility, local product sourcing, and hands-on collaboration with clients.
 The firm received the 2011 AIA Denver Merit Award as a Sustainable Stuart, the 2011 AIA Colorado Merit Award, and the 2011 AIA Colorado Honor Award.

 The Belcaro Residence is a fabulous display of what a well-executed renovation and expansion can do to make a midcentury ranch sparkle with modern appeal.
-The inclusion of operable glass walls to link indoor and outdoor spaces, as well as custom storage walls, makes the space highly functional and full of light.
+The inclusion of operable glass walls to link indoor and outdoor spaces, as well as custom storage walls, makes the space highly functional and open to abundant natural light.
 Original flagstone chimneys were extended horizontally to create an exterior fireplace, giving the residence a polished, yet rustic aesthetic.
-In order to integrate well with the Craftsman style of the existing Congress Park structure, Sexton Lawton had to take care when adding 1,100 square feet of addition.
-Including a new kitchen, a children’s study area, a mud room, and a second floor master suite, their work was crafted to have light impact on the formal living spaces in the existing house.
-Interior and exterior finishes were selected with intention to pair perfectly with the original character.
+In order to integrate well with the Craftsman style of the existing Congress Park structure, Sexton Lawton had to take specific design considerations while installing the 1,100-square-foot addition.
+Including a new kitchen, a children’s study area, a mudroom, and a second-floor master suite, their work was crafted to have a light impact on the formal living spaces in the existing house.
+Interior and exterior finishes were selected to fit the home’s original character perfectly.

 AIA National Young Architect Award,